Lack of quorum delays Cricket Lane hearing

 In total, the developer would disturb 4,624 square feet of wetlands and replace 5,660 square feet of wetlands — or 1.5 times the area of both filling and historic filling.

 The next Conservation Commission meeting is Aug.
 3 at 7 p.m.
-An agenda will be posted at www.townofnewbury.org/conservation-commission.
+An agenda is to be posted at www.townofnewbury.org/conservation-commission.

 Commented